Moesif/moesif-aws-lambda-ruby/README.md

 Optional.
 identify_user is a Proc that takes event, context, and lambda result as arguments and returns a user_id string.
 This helps us attribute requests to unique users.
 Even though Moesif can automatically retrieve the user_id without this, this is highly recommended to ensure accurate attribution.

+The lambda result is the return result from your original handler.

 ```ruby
 moesif_options['identify_user'] = Proc.new { |event, context, result|